TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Method

-where $\mathcal{L}_{\pi}^{\text{IL}}$ is the same loss used in SFT, and $\mathcal{L}_{\pi}^{Q} = -\mathbb{E}_{s \sim \mathcal{D}, a \sim \pi_{\psi}(\cdot|s)} [Q_{\theta}(s, a)]$ is an RL objective that encourages actions with higher critic-estimated $Q$ values~\cite{haarnoja2018soft}.
+where $\mathcal{L}_{\pi}^{\text{IL}}$ is the same loss used in SFT, and $\mathcal{L}_{\pi}^{RL}$ is the RL objective defined as $\mathcal{L}_{\pi}^{RL} = -\mathbb{E}_{s \sim \mathcal{D}, a \sim \pi_{\psi}(\cdot|s)} [Q_{\theta}(s, a)]$ , which encourages actions with higher critic-estimated $Q$ values~\cite{haarnoja2018soft}.
 The value function $Q_{\theta}$ is updated via standard temporal-difference learning.
 Through this process, the twin online RL stage efficiently collects diverse trajectories $\tau_{\text{twin}}$, including successful executions, failures, and recovery behaviors, which are stored in the twin replay buffer $\mathcal{D}_{\text{twin}}$.
 Note that parallel processing enables us to generate a set of rollouts in about 1 minute (e.g., 30 steps per episode).
 Due to the distribution gap between demonstration data and RL-style interaction data, early online learning may exhibit instability.
 Therefore, after efficient online learning in the digital twin, the real-world replay buffer is initialized with data transferred from the twin buffer $\mathcal{D}_{real}^{init} \leftarrow \mathcal{D}_{twin}$.
-By providing more balanced training signals, the replay buffer reduces training instability and mitigates performance degradation during the initial training phase when transitioning from offline SFT to real-world online learning.
+Twin RL warm-up shifts the replay buffer toward a style-compatible initialization that provides more balanced training signals, thereby reducing instability and mitigating performance degradation during the transition from offline SFT to real-world online RL.
 Moreover, this strategy helps prevent catastrophic forgetting in configurations that already exhibit strong performance during subsequent targeted HiL-guided online RL.